Physician Use of Social Media

 - Professional Standards Regarding Conflict of Interest

-- Professional Standards Regarding Sale of Products and Services to Patients
+- Professional Standards Regarding the Sale of Products and Services to Patients

 - Professional Standards and Guidelines Regarding Sexual Misconduct in the Physician-Patient Relationship

-- Top 10 tips for using social media in professional practice, 2014
+- Top 10 tips for using social media in professional practice, reviewed March 2020

 First approved by the Council of the College of Physicians and Surgeons of Nova Scotia: October 12, 2018